 Fly Back at Me is published as an e-chapbook by Sundress Publications.

 Bernard Grant’s Fly Back at Me is filled with riches.
 One short-short after another shocks, hurts, entertains, and enlightens.
-His sentences are spot-on.
+Grant’s sentences are spot-on.
 If we thought we knew how households work, we discover how much we need to learn.
 Each page tells us a new truth and the linked whole leads us to an ending that makes us reel, makes us rethink everything, wises us up.
 Here is a brand-new and powerful young author whose voice insists on silence and revelation.
 Get in on the ground floor!

 — Kelly Cherry, author of Twelve Women in a Country Called America: Stories